Neomanis/Neo_Component/README.md

 ### `yarn build`

-Builds the app with rollup to be usable as a node_module in other service
+Builds the app with vite to be usable as a node_module in other service

 ### `yarn husky:setup`